Sustainable Development Goal 3: Target 3.4: Reduce mortality from non-communicable diseases and promote mental health

-Deaths caused by the four main NCDs were "17.7 million from cardiovascular diseases, 8.8 million from cancers, 3.9 million from chronic respiratory diseases, and 1.6 million from diabetes".
+In 2021, deaths caused by the four main NCDs were 19 million from cardiovascular diseases, 10 million from cancers, 4.0 million from chronic respiratory diseases, and over 2.0 million from diabetes.

 Target 3.5: Prevent and treat substance abuse

 The full text of Target 3.5 is: "Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol."